Join the ADA Foundation in our efforts to improve the public’s oral health.

 Give Kids A Smile would not be possible without support from our sponsors.
 Thank you!
 View our sponsors.

-Helping Children Through Give Kids A Smile
+Helping Children Through Give Kids A Smile®

 Be a part of the GKAS movement!

-Through the ADA Foundation's Give Kids A Smile program, launched nationally by the American Dental Association in 2003, more than 5 million underserved children have received free oral health services.
-These free services are provided by approximately 10,000 dentists annually, along with 30,000 other dental team members.
-Be sure to like Give Kids A Smile on Facebook to get information and stories about Give Kids A Smile throughout the year.
+Through the ADA Foundation's Give Kids A Smile program, launched nationally by the American Dental Association in 2003, more than 5.5 million underserved children have received free oral health services.
+These free services are provided by volunteers including approximately 10,000 dentists annually, along with 30,000 other dental team members.
+Read about the history of GKAS, or make a donation.